rod5435/harmonia-incident-response-app/README.md

-# Harmoni Incident Response App
+# Harmonia Incident Response App

 A comprehensive threat intelligence platform that provides real-time insights into cybersecurity threats, vulnerabilities, and attack techniques.
 Built with cutting-edge AI to help security teams make data-driven decisions and respond to incidents faster.